 Phase 2 expanded programme

 Kent achieved this target and was one of only a few local authorities to hit 100%.
-A reduced target of 1,541 has been put in place for the 2020 to 2021 year which recognises the challenges of engaging families during the COVID-19 pandemic.
+A reduced target of 1,541 was put in place for the 2020 to 2021 year which recognises the challenges of engaging families during the COVID-19 pandemic.

-The Ministry of Housing, Communities & Local Government (MHCLG) has reviewed its funding model, and have introduced a new model called ‘Earned Autonomy’ which provides upfront investment to enable faster service transformation and drive high quality support to families both during the lifetime of the programme and beyond.
+The government introduced a new model in 2018 called ‘Earned Autonomy’ which provides upfront investment to enable faster service transformation and drive high quality support to families both during the lifetime of the programme and beyond.
 Kent went through a rigorous selection process and is now one of 14 local authorities to have been granted Earned Autonomy.

 Supporting the programme

 If you know a family who could benefit from support from Early Help, visit our Early Help team website for further information and advice.